Phoenix Noncustodial Parents Rights Lawyer

 In some cases, a non-parent who has established a meaningful and substantial relationship with a child may want legal decision making or visitation with the child.
 Such person is often a grandparent or relative of the child, but is sometimes not related at all (such as a former stepparent).
 In certain circumstances, such person may be able to file a request for custody (legal decision making) or a request for visitation.
+If you’re a noncustodial parent or grandparent seeking custody rights, contact our Phoenix noncustodial parents rights lawyers today.

 In Loco Parentis & Non-Parent Custody Rights